Fathin-Ishrak-Romeo/PCGenixAI/README.md

   ✅ Typing effect on the homepage

 - **Wishlist** <br>
-  ❌ Add the items that the user wants to purchase in the future
+  ❌ Add the items that the customer wants to purchase in the future

 - **Order History** <br>
   ❌ All order history with payment receipts under a specific account